aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/iam-groups-roles-to-manage-eks-access/configure-aws-auth-configmap/index.en.md

 kind: ConfigMap
 ```

+In the above output, the AWS IAM Role for example `arn:aws:iam::xxxxxxxxxx:role/k8sAdmin` is mapped to a Kubernetes RBAC user `admin`, which is added to the Kubernetes RBAC group `system:masters`.

 We can leverage eksctl to get a list of all identities managed in our cluster.
 Example:

 ```bash
 eksctl get iamidentitymapping --cluster eksworkshop-eksctl
 ```

+The output looks like below.

 ```bash
 arn:aws:iam::xxxxxxxxxx:role/eksctl-quick-nodegroup-ng-fe1bbb6-NodeInstanceRole-1KRYARWGGHPTTsystem:node:{{EC2PrivateDNSName}}system:bootstrappers,system:nodes